Why study this course with LJMU?

 Grades/points required from qualifications: DDD-CDD (72-80)

-Work out how many UCAS points your qualifications are worth using the UCAS Tariff Calculator.
+Work out how many UCAS points your qualifications are worth by visiting the UCAS Tariff Calculator.

 Qualification requirements